MaurizioB/Bigglesworth/README.rst

 Since I'm still in the middle of the development, a lot of (unexpected) things still happen...
 Anyway.

+- Windows releases are still buggy
+- widgets in the Editor window are ugly on HiDPI screens
 - some scaled dials don't look very good
-- the base font family might not be installed on your system, I'm still looking for the best font for the interface, then I'll include in the repository
 - the whole Editor window layout is temporary and resizing is allowed.
 This means that the controls can look ugly and in unexpected places
 - the Librarian doesn't know the current sound if you don't manually change it